 3.1.
 P. xylostella circadian clock gene rhythms

 The rhythmic profiles of the clock gene transcripts for tim and per relative to a reference gene (Ef1α) were determined by qPCR from total RNA extracted from adult male moths across a 2-day L/D-D/D time course sampled in at 4h resolution (Figure 1, Table 3).
-Significant rhythmicity was observed for each clock gene under each environmental condition use cosinusoidal fitting (Supplementary Figure S5) and Kruskal-Wallis tests (p values: per ZT 0.0003; per CT 0.0045; tim ZT 0.0003; tim CT 0.0008).
+Significant rhythmicity was observed for each clock gene under each environmental condition use cosinusoidal fitting (Supplementary Figure S1, Supplemental Table S1).
 The transcript profiles for per and tim closely matched across the entire time course with no significant difference at any time point (Figure 1, Table 3).
 Both transcripts exhibited a major increase in association with the onset of dusk or subjective dusk.